Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Preliminaries

 \subsection{Comparison of boundary conditions}

 In this subsection, we quote from~\cite{hadas2025columnar} two results comparing constrained partition functions and expectations under different boundary conditions.
-While the models in question are different, their proofs carry over to our setting with little modification.
+Their proofs are based on standard corridor arguments and apply to the monomer-dimer model with little modification.

 \begin{proposition}[{\cite[Proposition 2.1]{hadas2025columnar}}] There exists a constant $C(\beta)\ge1$ such that the following holds.
 Let $\Lambda$ be a rectangle and $\rho\in\Omega$.
 Define a mapping $m^{\rho,\Lambda}:\Omega\to\Omega_\Lambda^\rho$ by taking any $\sigma\in\Omega$, setting $m^{\rho,\Lambda}(\sigma)\equiv\rho$ on $\V\setminus\interior{\Lambda}$, and deleting all dimers in $\V\cap\interior{\Lambda}$ that intersect another dimer.
 If $E\subset\Omega$, then, for any boundary condition $\#$ for $\Lambda$,